 Earning your high school equivalency certificate not only makes you more marketable in the job arena, but it’s also the first step on the path to college.
 Why put it off any longer?

-As a certified tutor, I can help you prepare for the 2014 GED.
-This newer version of the General Educational Development exam that went into effect January 1 can be taken only by computer.
+As a certified tutor, I can help you prepare for the most recent version of the GED, which went into effect in January 2014.
+This newer version of the General Educational Development exam can be taken only by computer.
 It measures high-school level skills and knowledge in four different areas: math, science, social studies, and language arts.

 There are numerous aspects of grammar to be considered in any language, and with English, they can be particularly cumbersome.
 I have prepared countless lessons specifically designed for my students’ most vexing challenges.
 Here are a few: indefinite pronouns, modifier placement, prepositional phrases, proper punctuation, sentence structure, and verb tensing.
 If you struggle with these or other areas of English grammar, I can help.
 We will discuss, study, and practice grammatical rules until your newly acquired skills become habits in your writing and in your speech.